jgabaut/invil/README.md

     - The original implementation itself expects git mode tags to contain a `Makefile` in repo root.
   - C header gen: basic support
     - The original implementation also prepares git commit info for the header.
+  - Test mode: complete support (\*)
+    - Run executable found in test directories
+    - Handle test macro flag to run on all valid queries
+    - Record test output with `-b`
+      - Not compliant with amboso expectations: missing trailing `$`.

   Flags support status: